cuiwanyun/cuiwanyun.github.io/_pages/about.md

 🔥 ***News*** 🔥
 ------
 1. Are you interested in training your own large model chatbot?
-Come and check out the dataset collection we have gathered: [LLMDataHub](https://github.com/Zjh-819/LLMDataHub)
+Check out the dataset collection we have gathered: [LLMDataHub](https://github.com/Zjh-819/LLMDataHub)
 2. One paper accepted to ACL 2023.
 3. One paper accepted to ACL Findings 2023.
 4. One paper accepted to NeurIPS 2022.